Xu Mengjie: 2015–2017: Career beginnings

-Xu Mengjie made her debut in the show business when she joined LadyBees in 2015 as a member of Hive team SH1.
+Xu made her debut in the show business when she joined LadyBees in 2015 as a member of Hive team SH1.
 Her exceptional skills and dedication quickly propelled her to the forefront, as she ranked 1st in the only LadyBees election.
 She subsequently transferred to Team Wind in 2017, and later left the group in 2018 after the group's disbandment.

-2018–2020: Produce 101 China, Rocket Girls 101
+2018–2020: Produce 101 China and Rocket Girls 101

 Xu, alongside two members of LadyBees, was selected to represent Zimei Tao Culture in the 2018 girl group survival show Produce 101 China.
 Throughout her time on the show, she was known as the dark horse, as she never managed to secure a spot within the top 11 rankings until the finale.
 However, with a total of almost 84 million votes, Xu ultimately finished the show at rank 11, solidifying her position and securing a debut spot in Rocket Girls 101.

 On June 23, 2018, the same day of the finale of Produce 101 China, Xu officially debuted as a member of Rocket Girls 101 and released their debut song titled "Rocket Girls."

 In 2019, Xu starred as the protagonist for her first drama debut with Youku's youth web-series, Project 17: Spike, where she portrayed the role of Lin Wei.

 Two years since her debut in Rocket Girls 101, the group officially disbanded in 2020.
 After the group's disbandment, Xu returned to her original company to continue her career as a soloist.
 Later on, she appeared in the Tencent Video sports reality show, Supernovae Games 3 where she earned the nickname "Demon King" as she currently holds the fastest record for 50M dash in the show.